Universal two-parameter $\mathcal{W}_{\infty}$-algebra and vertex algebras of type $\mathcal{W}(2,3,\dots, N)$: Introduction

-Our criterion for $\cW_0$ and $\cW_1$ to be isomorphic implies that aside from the coincidences at $c=0,-2$, all other coincidences among simple one-parameter vertex algebras that arise as quotients of $\cW(c,\lambda)$, correspond to intersection points of their truncation curves.
+Suppose that $\cW^I_R(c,\lambda)$ and $\cW^J_S(c,\lambda)$ are distinct one-parameter quotients of $\cW(c,\lambda)$.
+A nontrivial isomorphism between the simple quotients of these algebras at a special value of the central charge will be called a {\it coincidence} throughout this paper.
+Our criterion for $\cW_0$ and $\cW_1$ to be isomorphic implies that aside from the coincidences at $c=0,-2$, all other coincidences between $\cW^I_R(c,\lambda)$ and $\cW^J_S(c,\lambda)$, correspond to intersection points of their truncation curves.
 This explains a number of recently discovered coincidences between simple vertex algebras of type $\cW(2,3,\dots, N)$ at special parameter values, and simple principal $\cW$-algebras of type $A$.
 For example, for all integers $k\geq 3$, the simple parafermion algebra $N_k(\gs\gl_2)$ is isomorphic to a principal $\cW$-algebra of $\gs\gl_k$ which is $C_2$-cofinite and rational \cite{ALY}.
 There are similar coincidences between the Heisenberg cosets in Examples (3) and (4) at values where they are $C_2$-cofinite and rational, and principal $\cW$-algebras of type $A$ \cite{ACLI,CLIII}.
 The method of proving these coincidences relies on rationality, although other coincidences of this kind among more general $\cW$-algebras and their cosets which are not necessarily rational, have been conjectured in \cite{ACKL,CS,C,CG}.
 Our main result provides a new and powerful way to establish coincidences among vertex algebras of type $\cW(2,3,\dots, N)$, which need not be rational or $C_2$-cofinite.
-For example, we shall classify all coincidences among the simple algebras $\cW_k(\gs\gl_n, f_{\text{prin}})$ for all $n\geq 2$, which settles a conjecture of Gaberdiel and Gopakumar \cite{GGII}.
+For example, we shall classify all coincidences among the simple algebras $\cW_k(\gs\gl_n, f_{\text{prin}})$ for $n\geq 2$, which settles a conjecture of Gaberdiel and Gopakumar \cite{GGII}.
 We also classify all coincidences between $\cW_k(\gs\gl_n, f_{\text{prin}})$ and the simple quotients of the vertex algebras in Examples (1)-(4) above.
 Many of these coincidences are new.
 Finally, note that $\cW(c,\lambda)$ has many rational quotients, since $\cW_k(\gs\gl_n, f_{\text{prin}})$ is such a quotient for any nondegenerate admissible level $k$ \cite{ArIII}.
 Due to the above coincidences, all known rational quotients of $\cW(c,\lambda)$ are of the form $\cW_k(\gs\gl_n, f_{\text{prin}})$.
 An interesting question that we do not address is whether $\cW(c,\lambda)$ admits rational quotients that are {\it not} of this kind.